wjgibson/limitless-automation-possibilities/Documentation/User.md

 <h3>Input Node<h3>
 <p>
-  The indicator for selection will not change when hovering over the sidebar item, however, click to grab the Input Node and the click can be released anywhere to the right of the this sidebar.
+  The indicator for selection will not change when hovering over the sidebar item, however, click to grab the Input Node and the click can be released anywhere to the left of the this sidebar.
 When released, it creates input
 </p>
 ![Invalid Input](https://user-images.githubusercontent.com/38050891/200926319-9b110d80-2a85-4ce8-b4de-c9b2ba83cb88.png)